 Treatment Time

 Consider the recommended duration of each treatment session.
-Some masks may require longer or more frequent use for optimal results.
+Some masks or panels may require longer or more frequent use for optimal results.

 Cost and Warranty